Eros/Notion/README.md

 ```

 The bot runs of Insult Generator API from https://rapidapi.com/Lakerolmaker/api/insult-generator you will need to create an account and use your own token.

+# Disclaimer

+The bot is meant to be for fun.
+If you find yourself hurt, offended, upset or anything from what it says then that aint my problem.
+Also I know my friends will view this
+code and likely say its shit.
+I KNOW I GOT BORED OKAY.